brio50/divisor/README.md

 # Divisor
-Convert measurements to fractions based on your desired divisor - 1/8, 1/4, 1/16, 1/32, and 1/64
+Convert metric measurements to imperial and round decimal values to fractions based on your desired divisor - 1/64, 1/32, 1/16, 1/8, and 1/4

 ## Background
 I have a mix of tools with metric and imperial scales and created the [`meas_conv_ft_in` google sheet](https://docs.google.com/spreadsheets/d/1B7RXa-z3N4YO6ai6H7HnCFLuNT1aBMJFNJuL8XhFxfY/edit?usp=sharing) years ago to 1) help me quickly convert metric measurements to imperial and 2) round decimal values to the nearest fraction of an `inch` or `feet+inch`.
 I admit the unit conversion aspect of this tool is a crutch, but it's been a useful metric learning tool and the imperial fraction conversion aspect has served me well.